bbu/quaint-lang/README.md

 that will be the way until variadic functions are implemented and `printf`-like functions appear.

+The name `entry` is not special – Quaint currently starts execution from the first defined function.
+Adding parameters to that first function is currenly undefined behaviour.

+Initialisation of global variables is syntactically supported, but currently has no effect – all global variables have zero values upon program startup.

 <a id="lacking-features"></a>
 ## Currently lacking features compared to C